ValeriiaMur/React-Users-App/README.md

 # React-Users-App
 Users App with a Node.js backend, sqlite3 database, and a React front-end.
 Implemented a full authentication workflow with JWT.
+The User Database can be sorted and filtered.

 ![img](3.png)